-Upgrading your home for resale value used to be fairly simple.
+Upgrading your home for resale value used to be reasonably simple.
 Add granite countertops to the kitchen and consider hardwood floors in the common areas.

 That ship has sailed.
-New home buyers are looking for eye-catching upgrades that make the purchase worth it.
+New home buyers are now looking for eye-catching upgrades that make the purchase worthwhile.
 Many of these come in the form of tech upgrades.

-If you are considering remodeling or even selling your home, stop and consider the added value that home technology devices can bring not only to your life but to the overall value of your home.
+If you are considering remodeling or even selling your home, stop and consider the added value that home technology devices can bring to your life and the overall value of your home.
 Here are five tech upgrades that will raise the value of your home, brought to you by our sponsor Angi.